Recent Essays

 The Geek’s Creed

 This is my computer.
 There are many like it, but this one is mine.
 My computer is my best friend.
 It is my life.
 I must master it as I master my life.
 My computer, without me, is useless.
 Without my computer, I am useless.
 I must operate my computer true.
 I must code cleaner than my competition.
 I must out-code him before he out-codes me.
-I will….
-My computer and myself know that what counts in technology is not what it looks like, the marketing hype, nor the claims we make.
+I will… My computer and I know that what counts in technology is not what it looks like, the marketing hype, nor the claims we make.
 We know that it is the code that counts.
-We will code… My computer is human, even as I, because it is my life.
+We will code… My computer is human, even as I am because it is my life.
 Thus, I will learn it as a brother.
 I will learn its weakness, its strength, its parts, its interfaces, its keyboard, and its display.
-I will keep my computer clean and ready, even as…
+I will keep my computer clean and ready, even…

 Posted in Holidays Love